 That’s right.
 The same material you use to frame your colored pencil drawings can also be drawn on.
-This drawing was drawn on gray mat board with a medium texture.
+I drew Portrait of Blizzard Babe, shown here, on gray mat board with a medium texture.
 The tooth is visible in the upper, left corner.

 If you want something truly unique, you can also use suede mat board.
 Gemma Gylling has been using suede board for years and creates the most phenomenal pet and wildlife artwork.

-Mat board also comes in a wide variety of colors, so if you like experimenting with colored supports, give mat board a try.
-I chose a gray mat board for Portrait of Blizzard Babe (above) because the gray provided an excellent basic color for this wonderful light gray filly and because it reduced the amount of time necessary to produce the portrait.
+Mat board comes in a wide variety of colors, so if you like experimenting with colored supports, give mat board a try.
+I chose a gray mat board for Portrait of Blizzard Babe because the gray provided an excellent basic color for this wonderful light gray filly and because it reduced the amount of time necessary to produce the portrait.

 Mat board comes in full sheets and can be purchased online or at any reputable framer.
 While you can draw on any type of mat board, use archival or museum quality mat board for your best work.
 Lesser quality mat board often contains acids that can leach into artwork and cause discoloration.

 Pastel artists have been using sanded papers and supports for years, but what about colored pencil?

 Most sanded papers are heavier by nature than standard drawing papers, but many are also available as rigid supports.
 UArt has a line of sanded pastel panels and Ampersand Art Supply has flat panels and cradled panels in a variety of depths.
 They even have toned panels!

 That’s right.
 Basic wood!